-It is largely because of the spotty progress in increasing life expectancy at birth that we live in a world where an estimated 14 million people die before they turn fifty each year; including 5 million children under five years of age, according to the Global Burden of Disease.
-Men and boys make up 60% of early deaths, with gender gaps widest for 15 to 49 year old men.
-Of the total 2.7 million extra male deaths, 2.2 million occur among 15-49 year olds, largely due to excess male deaths from road injuries, heart disease, and interpersonal violence.
+It is largely because of the spotty progress in increasing life expectancy at birth that we live in a world where an estimated 3.7 million people die before they turn fifty each year; including 5.4 million children under five years of age, according to the Global Burden of Disease.
+Men and boys make up 59% of early deaths, with gender gaps widest for 15 to 49 year old men.
+Of the total 2.5 million extra male deaths, 2.8 million occur among 15-49 year olds, largely due to additional male deaths from road injuries, heart disease, and interpersonal violence.
 If we add in the estimated 1.4 million unborn females who are victims of sex selection every year (largely in China and India), the gender gap shrinks but is not eliminated.
-If we include female deaths from sex selection during pregnancy and the estimated 2.6 million stillbirths that occur every year we have a population of 18 million whose lives are cut short every year.
+If we include female deaths from sex selection during pregnancy and the estimated 2.6 million stillbirths that occur every year we have a population of almost 18 million whose lives are cut short every year.

-A handful of causes account for the vast majority of early deaths, including pneumonia, road injuries, HIV/AIDS, heart disease, diarrhea, preterm birth, malaria, birth trauma, self-harm, and congenital defects.
+A handful of causes account for the vast majority of early deaths, including neonatal disorders, pneumonia, HIV/AIDS, road injuries, diarrhea, heart disease, congenital defects, malaria, self-harm, and tuberculosis.
 The major causes of death vary by age and by gender.
-Children aged under five years are much more likely to die from newborn causes and infectious diseases (especially pneumonia, diarrhea, and malaria).
+Children are much more likely to die from neonatal disorders and infectious diseases (especially pneumonia, diarrhea, and malaria).

 Infectious diseases are also leading causes of death among children aged five to 14 (especially typhoid, malaria, HIV/AIDS, pneumonia, diarrhea, and meningitis), but road injuries and drowning are also big killers.